Boeing tells workers they must get COVID-19 vaccine

 The Seattle Times reports the deadline for workers at the aerospace giant is Dec.
 8.

+“It is our responsibility to defend and advocate for all our members,” Holden added.
+And though he noted that he and his family are vaccinated, the union must also defend “those who can’t or won’t accept the vaccine.”

+The white-collar union, the Society of Professional Engineering Employees in Aerospace (SPEEA), said in a statement Tuesday it is engaging with Boeing “to ensure implementation gives proper consideration to members’ concerns.”

-Boeing may face more resistance to the new policy in some Republican-controlled states.
+Boeing may face more resistance to the new policy in Republican-controlled states.